brentmsmith/HyLight/PyHyLight/README.md

 ```
 from pyhylight import send, hylrgb

-ard.port = '/dev/tty.usbmodem1411' # The path of your transmitter Arduino port will be different.
+tran = serial.Serial('/dev/cu.usbmodem1',9600) # The path of your transmitter Arduino port will be different.
 Try finding it using the Arduino IDE
-ard.open()                         # Opens the serial communication port with the transmitter.
-send(0,hylrgb((187, 70, 192)))     # Sends the RGB color (187, 70, 192) to the transmitter to be displayed on a HyLight
+send(tran,0,hylrgb((187, 70, 192)))     # Sends the RGB color (187, 70, 192) to the transmitter to be displayed on a HyLight
 ```

 To send an RGB color that corresponds to Mary's note-color synesthesia, you can send an A flat with:
 ```
 from pyhylight import *

-ard.port = '/dev/tty.usbmodem1411'
+tran2 = serial.Serial('/dev/tty.usbmodem1411',9600)
-ard.open()
-send(0,hylrgb(maryrgb['Ab']))      # Mary's synesthesia RGB colors are preloaded in a dictionary called maryrgb, and can be referenced by note name
+send(tran2,0,hylrgb(maryrgb['Ab']))      # Mary's synesthesia RGB colors are preloaded in a dictionary called maryrgb, and can be referenced by note name
 ```